-I am sure you have welcomed 2017 with full fun and celebrations.
+I am sure you have welcomed new year with full fun and celebrations.

 Like every year, you must have received lot many wishes from known and many unknown.
 It has become so easy nowdays, to just forward the message you receive to a group or bunch of people to convey the wishes.
 On social media, you just have to Like/share/retweet, and your message gets known to the world.